mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 their egg.
 Scent from the egg will attract activators, who often engage in ritual combat for the right to enter the nesting lodge and inseminate the egg with their stinger.
-This fertilization causes a chemical reaction, which changes the odour of the egg and triggers the return of the nest- building bearer, who will then guard the egg for three standard months, until it hatches into a juvenile Nenlat, whom the bearer then brings back to their village.
+This fertilization causes a chemical reaction, which changes the odour of the egg and triggers the return of the nest-building bearer, who will then guard the egg for three standard months, until it hatches into a juvenile Nenlat, whom the bearer then brings back to their village.